mrb113/mrb113.github.io/_posts/2016-5-6-Ctrl-Shift-Esc.md

 layout: post
 title: Keyboard Shortcuts - Ctrl + Shift + Esc is the new Ctrl + Alt + Del
 ---
-I am going to try out a new series of short & sweet posts in which I share time-saving Windows keyboard shortcuts that I like to use.
-Sometimes I'll use a keyboard shortcut that I thought was common knowledge, but someone watching will say "How'd you do that?"
-Today's episode: `Ctrl + Shift + Esc`.

 #### Everyone knows Ctrl + Alt + Del, but do you know Ctrl + Shift + Esc?